PortalNetwork/bcns/docs/OMNI_LAYER.md

 # Omni Layer

 ## What is Omni Layer?
 Omni Layer is a communication protocol that uses Bitcoin blockchain to implement smart contracts.
-Omni Core is a fast, portable Omni layer implementation based on the Bitcoin core code base. Omni Layer does not require external dependencies that are not related to Bitcoin Core, and like other Bitcoin nodes, it is itself a bitcoin network.
+Omni Core is a fast, portable Omni layer implementation based on the Bitcoin core code base.
+Omni Layer does not require external dependencies that are not related to Bitcoin Core, and like other Bitcoin nodes, it is itself a bitcoin network.
 The Omni Layer extension is exposed through the JSON-RPC interface.

 ## Dependency

 Library     | Purpose          | Description
 ------------|------------------|--------------------
-libssl      | Crypto           | Random number generation, encrypt by Elliptic curve cryptography libboost    | Utility          | Thread, data structure libevent    | Networking       | Independent network of the operating system miniupnpc   | UPnP Support     | Across the firewall libdb4.8    | Berkeley DB      | Storage (only needed when wallet enabled) qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data exchange format in payment protocol (only needed when GUI enabled)
+libssl      | Crypto           | Random number generation, encrypt by Elliptic curve cryptography libboost    | Utility          | Thread, data structure libevent    | Networking       | Independent network of the operating system miniupnpc   | UPnP Support     | Across the firewall libdb4.8    | Berkeley DB      | Storage (only needed when wallet enabled) qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data exchange format in payment protocol (only needed when GUI enabled)